frenchtaco/TwitterClone/docs/report.md

 <img src="images/SEQUENCE.png" alt="Sequence diagram" width="400px" />

-Once you enter the landing page, Public, of our Chirp! application an HTTP Get Request is sent to our database and returns all of our cheeps to be displayed.
+Once you enter the root endpoint, Public, of our Chirp! application an HTTP Get Request is sent to our database and returns all of our cheeps to be displayed.
 Note that seeing all cheeps is possible for an unauthorized user whereas liking, following, and cheeping is not.
-To be granted those rights, one must either log in or register a new user which renders the same Public page just with different functionality.
-Logging in or registering a new account will redirect one to their respective pages.
-Logging in or registering an account is done by HTTP Post methods either validating the login or registering (i.e. creating a new author) the new account and in both cases, one is redirected to the Public page, now with additional rights.
+When trying to log in or register a new account, the user will be redirected to the respective page.
+Logging in or registering an account is done by HTTP Post methods, which either validates the login or registers (i.e. creating a new author) the new account.
+In both cases, the user is redirected to the Public page, now with additional rights.

 # Process

 ## Build, test, release, and deployment
-Illustrate with a UML activity diagram how your Chirp! applications are build, tested, released, and deployed.
-That is, illustrate the flow of activities in your respective GitHub Actions workflows.
-Describe the illustration briefly, i.e., how your application is built, tested, released, and deployed.

 <img src="images/GitHubActionsBothWorkflow.drawio.png" alt="GitHub Actions Both Workflow" width="700px" />

 The CI/CD pipeline for the Chirp application starts with the developer committing code to the main branch or creating a pull request.
-GitHub Actions are then triggered to execute workflows defined in build_and_testing.yml and main_bdsagroup6chirprazor.yml(deployment).
+GitHub Actions are then triggered to execute workflows defined in build_and_testing.yml and main_bdsagroup6chirprazor.yml (deployment).
 This ensures that each commit to the main branch undergoes a thorough process of integration, testing, and deployment, thereby maintaining the quality and reliability of the Chirp application with automated processes for efficiency and consistency.

 ## Team work
 Show a screenshot of your project board right before hand-in.
 Briefly describe which tasks are still unresolved, i.e., which features are missing from your applications or which functionality is incomplete.

 <img src="images/Teamwork_diagram.drawio.png" alt="Flowchart over issues and project board" width="500px" />

-### Description: Upon creating a new issue two synchronous timelines start simultaneously, one where the issue is being created, a branch made and the functionality implemented, while the other follow the timeline of the issue’s lifespan on the project board.
-A part of both timelines are iterative meaning that if our implementation fails or does not live up to the requirements we will begin anew, working continuously until the branch can be successfully merged into main.
-Then and only then will our issue be moved to ‘Done’ in our project board.
+Upon creating a new issue two synchronous timelines start simultaneously, one where the issue is being created, a branch made and the functionality implemented, while the other follow the timeline of the issue’s lifespan on the project board.
+A part of both timelines are iterative, meaning that if our implementation fails or does not live up to the requirements, we will work continuously until the branch can be successfully merged into main.
+Then, and only then, will our issue be moved to ‘Done’ in our project board.

-Briefly describe and illustrate the flow of activities that happen from the new creation of an issue (task description), over development, etc. until a feature is finally merged into the main branch of your repository.

 ## How to make _Chirp!_ work locally
-## Chirp!
+### Chirp!
 Project Setup Guide

 This guide assists new contributors, like Rasmus and Helge, in setting up the Chirp! project locally.

-## Cloning the Chirp!
+### Cloning the Chirp!
 Repository

 ### Install Git
 - Ensure Git is installed on your system.
 - Download and install from [git-scm.com](https://git-scm.com/).

-## Clone the Repository
+### Clone the Repository
 - Open a terminal or command prompt.
 - Clone the Chirp! repository: git clone https://github.com/ITU-BDSA23-GROUP6/Chirp.git

-## Prerequisites
+### Prerequisites

 - **.NET 7 SDK**: Install from [Microsoft's .NET download page](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).
 - **IDE**: Use an IDE supporting .NET 7, such as:
   - Visual Studio 2022 (with the latest updates)
   - Visual Studio Code with C# extension
   - JetBrains Rider

 ## Environment Setup and Configuration